-The world yet perceives Virtual Reality like some sci-fi concept.
+The world still perceives Virtual Reality as some Sci-Fi concept.
 However, it is already present on the market and numerous businesses have been working in this niche for years.
-There's definitely no shortage to compile the list of top-rated VR companies, and that's what we aim to do here.
-We'll categorize top virtual reality companies of 2017 by their main specialty as follows:
+There's definitely no shortage to compile the list of top-rated virtual reality companies, and that's what we aim to do here.
+We'll categorize top virtual reality companies of 2019 by their main specialty as follows:

 - Industry-specific VR solutions.
 Similar to custom development companies, but targeting one or two market niches: real-estate, sports events, education etc.

 For the briefest glimpse into the following content and sort of TL;DR, we've got a shortlist.
 The five best VR development companies in random order are VironIT, Next/Now, Groove Jones, HQSoftware, Notion Theory.

 Now, let's take a closer look at all 25.

 - 360 Video

 Top Virtual Reality companies

 VironIT is a software development company that uses a well-balanced set of technology skills to build incredible Virtual Reality experiences.
 VironIT VR development team focuses on custom solutions for a range of top Virtual Reality headsets and platforms, including HTC Vive, Windows Mixed Reality, etc. Check a VR app they developed in the video below.

 They also offer state-of-the-art game development, using specific gaming engines like Unity and Unreal Engine.
 The company uses a wide experience to ensure that clients have the best technical solutions to solve their business challenges and deliver value for their organization.